-The purpose of the individual interviews (with the victim, alleged perpetrator, colluders and bystanders) is to find out how the pupil feels and who was involved.
-Staff should ensure that they have permission from the victim to let the alleged perpetrator know how they, as the victim, feel.
-This may require some agreement as to how much information the victim is prepared to give the perpetrator at this stage.
-Staff should explore the situation with the alleged perpetrator (and any colluders and bystanders) from the perspective of the victim, explaining how the victim feels, and identify how the situation could have been avoided or resolved by other means.
+The purpose of the individual interviews (with the victim(s), alleged perpetrator(s), colluders, and bystanders) is to find out how the pupil feels and who was involved.
+Staff should ensure that they have permission from the victim(s) to let the alleged perpetrator(s) know how they, as the victim(s), feel.
+This may require some agreement as to how much information the victim(s) is prepared to give the perpetrator(s) at this stage.
+Staff should explore the situation with the alleged perpetrator(s) (and any colluders and bystanders) from the perspective of the victim(s) and explain how the victim(s) feels.
+It will be made clear why the perpetrator's behaviour was inappropriate and caused distress and how such behaviour can be modified and avoided.

-Where appropriate, a meeting with all the pupils involved should be held.
+Where appropriate, a meeting with all the pupils involved should be held (provided all pupils consent to the meeting) with close staff supervision.
 This should be used to listen to what the pupils have to say and to help all pupils acknowledge and understand the situation from each other's perspectives.
 Pupils should be encouraged to reflect on their behaviour to enable the pupils to discuss how they can resolve the present conflict and avoid a recurrence.